padrinobook/padrinobook/02-job-vacancy-application.md

     => "Matthias Günther"

 This creates a user object in our session.
-If we want to add an entry permanten into the database, you have to use *create* method:
+If we want to add an entry permanently into the database, you have to use *create* method: